ameasere/tsar-security/README.md

 pip install -r requirements.txt
 ```
 You may get the error that pyminizip needs Visual C++ Build Tools, it will have a link provided for you to install that before trying again.

-You will need your API key found <a href="https://enigmapr0ject.live/tsar">here</a> from when you registered as a beta tester.
-Place it into the api.key file, or change the API key through the login screen of Tsar.

 ### 🔧 Running the tests <a name = "tests"></a>